How to Make Cashew Fruit Juice

 Juice From a Cashew Apple

-You may have had to read the title twice, if you didn't realize you could juice cashews.
+You may not have known how cashews grow, don't worry, you're not alone.
+Before moving to Brazil, I didn't know.
 The juice is obtained from the cashew apple, not the nut.
 The nut is actually the fruit of the cashew tree and develops first.
 Then the cashew apple appears behind it.
 The nut and the cashew apple continue to grow until the cashew apple is ripe and the nut is mature.
 This then drops to the ground with the nut attached.

 Availability of the Cashew Fruit Juice

 Here on our farm in Brazil, we have several cashew trees and when the cashews are in season, we drink the juice daily.

 The nuts, although now known as the main crop, wasn't always the case in this region.
 It was thought the cashew apple was the best part of the cashew tree.
 The skin is very thin, much like a tomato's skin and when this falls from the tree is easily damaged.
 It also doesn't have a long shelf life and has to be sold quickly.
 These juicy fruits were seen as the harvest and the nuts were discard because of the difficulties surrounding their removal from the shell.

 The opposite was true in India, where the nut was and still is revered as the best and most valuable part of the tree.
 Not so long ago, the cashew apple was left on the ground to rot.
 Now, they too are using the cashew apple for making juice.

 It is for this reason that unless you live in an area where cashews are grown, you may never see the cashew apple.
 It is however bottled and sold as juice.
 It is one of the favorites here in the north-east of Brazil.
 I have seen a report where a restaurant in the US use frozen cashew apples.
 It may be worth checking your freezer section at a good international grocery store.

 Cashew Apple Flavor